Analysis: Is there a major shake-up coming on the Seahawks’ defensive line? Critical decisions loom

 If what some think could happen — Sheldon Richardson moves on, Michael Bennett is released and Cliff Avril retires — then Seattle's defensive line could have a pretty significantly different look in 2018.

-Of all of the Seahawks’ position groups heading into the offseason, the defensive line and the secondary may be the most intriguing in terms of the potential change that could occur.
+Of all of the Seahawks’ position groups heading into the offseason, the defensive line and the secondary may be the most intriguing in terms of the potential change.

-If what some think could happen — Sheldon Richardson moves on, Michael Bennett is released and Cliff Avril retires — then the line could have a pretty significantly different look in 2018.
+If what has been speculated happens — Sheldon Richardson moves on, Michael Bennett is released and Cliff Avril retires — then the line could have a significantly different look in 2018.

-If only some of that occurs — say Bennett and Richardson stay (with Avril’s situation maybe the most tenuous of all) — then the line could look largely as it did for most of the 2017 season.
+If only some of that occurs — say Bennett and Richardson stay (with Avril’s situation maybe the most tenuous of all) —then the line would look largely as it did for most of the 2017 season.

-Regardless, there will be change, and depending on the decisions of the next few weeks and free agency, the line could again be a major focus in the draft — the Seahawks have used either their first or second pick in the draft on a defensive linemen each of the last three years and could well do so again in 2018.
+Regardless, there will be change, and depending on the decisions of the next few weeks and free agency, the line could again be a major focus in the draft.
+The Seahawks have used either their first or second pick in the draft on a defensive linemen each of the last three years and could well do so again in 2018.

 STARTERS